githubtraining/training-manual/GH4DJA/16_helpful_git_commands.md

 1. Leave the hunk related to the speed change in the working area: `n`

 > Wondering what all of those other options are for the hunks?
 Use the `?` to see a list of options above the hunk.

+`git config --global alias.cm "!git add -A && git commit -m"` could be helpful here.
+Check out the appendix to see how!